 I thank the Lord for the joy that I always feel about your site.
 It is indeed blessed by the Holy Spirit because it makes us praise His glorious name always in the knowledge that we learned from your site.

-I read one article from (another web site) stating that our Lord Jesus was probably 2 years old or at least near to that age when the Wise Men arrived.
-The writer cited Luke and Mathew as reference.
+I read one article from (another website) stating that our Lord Jesus was probably 2 years old or at least near to that age when the Wise Men arrived.
+The writer cited Luke and Mathew as a reference.
 Can you please explain further so that we can understand better?

 The idea that the Lord might have been up to 2 years old when the Magi visited comes from the fact that Herod had all the male babies under 2 years of age in Bethlehem killed in an effort to kill Jesus.
 Scholars don’t believe the visit happened on the night of the Lord’s birth because Matt.
 2:11 says the Magi visited the Lord and his mother in a house.
 Matt.
 2:13 says that they fled to Egypt after the Magi visited.
 But it couldn’t have been two years later.
 Here’s why.